sybrew/the-seo-framework/readme.txt

 TODO mark that db version 4270 -> 5000+

-TODO When filling in the Meta Description for the homepage as page, the generated Social titles aren't locked to that on the SEO Settings page.
-	-> Consider that overriding the homepage description, the generated social inputs should be unlocked, unless one is filled in via the homepage page-settings.
-	-> Does this affect the title as well?
-Test this.

 TODO add toggle for homepage settings where each "language" installed can be altered accordingly.
 	-> This requires probably a whole lot more work than I'd have hoped.
 	-> This can go wrong if the default language changes, or disappears.